PaulAtkins88/PaulAtkins88.github.io/project.md

 The app will be a one tap display of your current net pay.
 A lot of people at my workplace have shown a great interest for this.

 ## Description
 The app will be designed initially on Android Studio using Java programming language and xml style android tabs.
 The design will be a bottom navigation pane with 2 options for “Fortnight Pay” and “Settings”.
-It will be available on Google’s Play Store at a cost of $10 to the user, Ad free.
+It will be available on Google’s Play Store at a cost of $10 to the user, ad free.

 The intention to port to Apple IOS at a later date (after I learn how to create IOS applications because at the moment I haven’t even looked at it).